 Cannabinoids and Sleep:

 Based on the mounting evidence that the ECS plays a vital role in our sleep process and combined with anecdotal reports of people using cannabis to help with sleep-related conditions, it would seem reasonable to think cannabis helps promote sleep.
 Unfortunately, from a scientific perspective, it is not that simple.
-To fully understand how cannabis impacts sleep we must look to research that has explored the relationship between specific aspects of the cannabis plant and sleep.
+To fully understand how cannabis impacts sleep, we must look to research that has explored the relationship between specific aspects of the cannabis plant and sleep.

 THC - THC seems to be most effective at decreasing the amount of time required to fall asleep, great news for those suffering from insomnia.
-Unfortunately, tolerance quickly takes effect which reduces the overall effectiveness of using THC for sleep.
+Unfortunately, tolerance quickly takes effect, which reduces the overall effectiveness of using THC for sleep.
 Slow-wave sleep, which is what we think of as “deep sleep”, is increased while under the influence of THC.
-It also suppresses REM or “dreaming” sleep states which led to the investigation of THC for treating nightmares associated with PTSD.
+It also suppresses REM or “dreaming” sleep states, which led to the investigation of THC for treating nightmares associated with PTSD.

 CBD - The cannabinoid that’s changing the way people think about cannabis.
 In low doses, CBD has wakefulness properties and a mildly stimulating effect.
 Sedating properties take effect from high doses, one study reporting 160mg of CBD per day increased time spent sleeping and decreased sleep movement.
-CBD seems to ease people to sleep by reducing their anxiety, a major contributor to insomnia.
+CBD seems to ease people to sleep by reducing their anxiety, a significant contributor to insomnia.

-When you have trouble sleeping every aspect of your life is impacted on both a mental and physical level.
-When your mind is racing or you are filled with worry, sleep seems like chasing a fly always slipping right past your fingertips.
+When you have trouble sleeping, every aspect of your life is impacted on both a mental and physical level.
+When your mind is racing or you are filled with worry, sleep seems like chasing a fly, always slipping right past your fingertips.
 These sleepless nights tend to lead to days where things just do not feel as bright.
 It is these moments that drive us to search for something that will put our minds and bodies at rest, which will allow us to wake up feeling bright, rested, and ready to take on the day.
 Below are some ideas to help find that something to help you sleep on your personal journey with cannabis.

 Know Your Dose

 - When using cannabis, the dosage is critical to avoid unwanted side effects.
 Based on the research presented in this article, higher CBD and lower THC contents may be ideal for sleep.
-Take time to find the right dose for you by starting small and working your way up to the ideal place.
-For the ratio of CBD to THC start with 40:1 CBD to THC and work your way down, ideally no further than 1:1 CBD to THC.
+Take time to find the right dose for you by starting small and working your way up to the perfect place.
+For the ratio of CBD to THC, start with 40:1 CBD to THC and work your way down, ideally no further than 1:1 CBD to THC.

 - Mindset is a crucial element of getting to sleep quickly.
 Avoid working, watching TV, and any other stimulating activity while in bed.
-Failure to do so can cause your mind to associate those activities with your bed making it harder to fall asleep.
+Failure to do so can cause your mind to associate those activities with your bed, making it harder to fall asleep.
 Create a relaxing routine that signals to you that it is time for bed.
 There are a variety of relaxation techniques available to help people calm their minds and bodies in preparation for sleep!